Concept Drift Guided LayerNorm Tuning for Efficient Multimodal Metaphor Identification: Experiments

 \subsection{Main Results}

-In this section, we compared our method with existing multimodal metaphor detection works including MET-Meme~\cite{xu2022met}, MultiCMET~\citep{zhang2023multicmet}, VIEMF~\citep{he2024viemf}, SC-Net~\citep{he2024sc}, C4MMD \citep{xu2024exploring}, $\text{M}^\text{3}\text{F}$~\citep{wang2024they} and CAMEL~\citep{zhang2024camel} on Sentiment Analysis (SA), Offensiveness Detection (OD), Intention Detection (ID), and Metaphor Identification (MI), four tasks of MET-Meme.
-Among these, Multi-CMET, VIEMF, SC-Net and C4MMD solely focus on the MI task.
-The methods $\text{M}^\text{3}\text{F}$ and CAMEL are not only proposed for MI task but also for SA, ID and OD tasks in MET-Meme.
-At the same time, both $\text{M}^\text{3}\text{F}$ and CAMEL have proposed two model variants, and we have included these variants in our comparison as well.
-As shown in Table~\ref{tab:main-result}, we report the performance results of the methods to be compared and our two model settings.
+In this section, we compare our method with several existing multimodal metaphor detection methods, including MET-Meme~\cite{xu2022met}, CAMEL~\citep{zhang2024camel}, $\text{M}^\text{3}\text{F}$~\citep{wang2024they}, MGMCF~\cite{zheng2025multi}, VIEMF~\citep{he2024viemf}, SC-Net~\citep{he2024sc}, C4MMD~\citep{xu2024exploring}, and ImaRA~\citep{tian2025imara}.
+Among these methods, VIEMF, SC-Net, C4MMD and ImaRA focus exclusively on the metaphor identification (MI) task and report macro-averaged F1 scores.
+The remaining methods are evaluated on four tasks in the MET-Meme dataset: Sentiment Analysis (SA), Offensiveness Detection (OD), Intention Detection (ID) and Metaphor Identification (MI).
+At the same time, MET-Meme, $\text{M}^\text{3}\text{F}$ and CAMEL have all proposed two model variants, and we have also included these variants in our comparison.
+As shown in Table~\ref{tab:main-result} and Table~\ref{tab:main-result-macro}, we report the performance results of the methods to be compared and our model settings.
 One of our settings is without SLERP called $\text{CDGLT}_{Vanilla}$ and the other with SLERP just called CDGLT.
 Although our approach is primarily focused on the multimodal metaphor identification task, we found that our architecture, with specifically training on other tasks, also achieved performance superior to or on par with the state-of-the-art.
-It is noted that CDGLT achieves the highest performance of accuracy and Weighted F1 score in MI and SA tasks.
-On the other hand, $\text{CDGLT}_{Vanilla}$ demonstrates the complementary situations, achieving the best performance on the other two tasks: ID and OD.
+It is noted that CDGLT achieves the highest accuracy and Weighted F1 score on MI and SA tasks.
+On the other hand, $\text{CDGLT}_{Vanilla}$ demonstrates the complementary situations, achieving the better performance on the other two tasks: ID and OD.
 This suggests that incorporating Concept Drift embedding enhances the model's ability to capture non-literal understanding tasks, such as MI.
 In contrast, tasks like ID and OD appear to benefit more from the vanilla model without SLERP, suggesting that these tasks demand more straightforward information and less divergence.
 This implies that the benefits of SLERP are not universally applicable and are instead highly dependent on the specific task.
 Our ablation analysis in section~\ref{sec:Concept-Drift-Analysis} will further clarify this situation.
 In addition, it can be observed that even with the use of Concept Drift, the CDGLT model achieves excellent performance in nearly all tasks, outperforming previous methods except in the accuracy of the OD task.
-Our framework does not utilize the generative information of LLM, surpassing methods like C4MMD and CAMEL, which use pre-trained language models to generate explanations of metaphors or implicit information as supplementary knowledge.
+Our framework does not utilize the generative information of LLM, surpassing methods like C4MMD, CAMEL and ImaRA, which use pre-trained language models to generate explanations of metaphors or implicit information as supplementary knowledge.